What ID3 Tags Should you use in a Podcast?

 This is undoubtedly the most important tag, being the title of your podcast episode and is a fundamental tag that should not be missed.

-By way of example, the title I use for my monthly podcast, is the generic title of the podcast with the month and year appended:
+By way of example, the title I used for a monthly podcast I used to do, wass the generic title of the podcast with the month and year appended:

 The Internet Monthly – June 2009